Coleman Legal LLP Logo

 Our team

-If you have experienced injury or an accident in the workplace and have questions surrounding the incident, please contact our workplace injury solicitors at Coleman Legal to find out if you have a potential legal action against your employer.
+If you have experienced injury or an accident in the workplace and have questions surrounding the incident, please get in touch with our workplace injury solicitors at Coleman Legal to find out if you have a potential legal action against your employer.
 Our dedicated team has a collective experience of over 30 years, and we are ready to advise and assist you with your claim.

 Coleman Legal LLP